melezhik/sparrow/README.md

 Create a sparrow project.

-Sparrow project is a container for outthentic test suites.
+Sparrow project is a logical group of sparrow plugins and their

-Sparrow project is entry point where one run outthentic tests against different web services or applications.

 Example command:

-    # system level chec
+    # system level check
     sparrow project create system

     sparrow project create production-web-servers